-Elizabeth Biedrzycki (San Antonio, TX) is the South Texas Regional Coordinator for the Baptist General Convention of Texas.
+Elizabeth Coffee (San Antonio, TX) is the South Texas Regional Coordinator for the Baptist General Convention of Texas.
 The oldest daughter of our founder and Executive Director, Elizabeth has lived (and taught) this ministry’s principles her entire life.
 With a background in communications (including public relations and social media) she writes youth curriculum for Disciple Now weekends and Summer Camps.
-Elizabeth lives with her husband, Bobby, and they are lay leaders and Bible teachers at First Baptist Church, San Antonio.
+Elizabeth is a lay leader and Bible teacher at First Baptist Church, San Antonio.

 Tom Cuthbert (San Antonio, TX) serves as a chair for Vistage International, mentoring local CEOs.
 He brings over 25 years of business experience along with a heart for peacemaking to the ministry.
 His business background includes founding several companies, most recently Adometry in Austin.
 Tom taught a men’s Sunday school class for over ten years.
 He also served as a deacon, Sunday school director and in many other areas of the church.
 Over the years, he has personally experienced the positive effects of the ministry.
 He feels passionate about the need to equip Christians for peacemaking and building stronger relationships within God’s church.
 Tom and his wife Jill attend Wayside Chapel.
 Together they have five children.